mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 ## Conclusion

 In this chapter, we covered how to set up a new channel for your project that uses a different lifecycle and different packages from your mainstream releases.
-Now you're set up to handle emergencies with deployments from Octopus!
+Now you're ready to handle emergencies with deployments from Octopus!